Super Memory Not So Super

 She didn’t even know she had fallen back into the pit.
 She had reopened all the old escape hatches, but they didn’t hide her anymore.

-Until she remembered, and really understood, that she had to change her self-beliefs – to love her unloveable self, and learn to act differently, nothing could change.
+Until she remembered, and really understood that she had to change her self-beliefs – to love her unlovable self, and learn to act differently, nothing could change.

 “No one provides worth or value,” came the small voice.
 “It is always self-derived.
 It was never fostered as a child – that shame belonged to others who failed their duties.
 But it’s still possible,” said the voice.